Venyx Injury Law Logo Colorado personal injury firm lower fee

 You Get More From Your Case

-Most Aurora personal injury attorneys charge 33-35% before litigation and 40% if your case goes to trial.
-VENYX charges less — because a lean, technology-driven practice doesn't need to overcharge you to survive.
+Most Aurora personal injury attorneys charge a 33-35% standard fee and jump to 40-45% if they have to sue.
+Venyx charges a 29% standard fee and 33% if we have to sue.
+A lean, technology-driven practice doesn't need to overcharge you to survive.

 How long do I have to file a personal injury claim in Aurora?

 Colorado's statute of limitations for personal injury claims is generally three years from the date of the crash.
-If a government entity is involved — a city vehicle, a road defect on a public road — you may need to file a notice within 180 days.
+If a government entity is involved, a city vehicle or a road defect on a public road, you may need to file a notice within 180 days.
 Missing that deadline typically bars your claim entirely.
 Don't wait to consult an attorney.

 Where are Aurora personal injury cases filed?